NicKreb/Affirmation_browser/README.md

 ##Optional goals

 - [ ] Icons such as an envelope w/ a heart for the web page icon. that opens when mouse clicking/tapping it.
+- [ ] Background should be a tiled background that seamlessly blends together and runs off screen for a full background.